ldebritto/zmk-sweep/readme.md

 # My use case and layer design choices

-Its main use is writing prose in both English and Portuguese in both macOS and iPadOS.
-I'm also a lawyer and academic, so I have mapped some special characters that make sense to have easy access on the day to day that may not be any useful to you.
+Its main use is writing prose, in both English and Portuguese, using both macOS and iPadOS.
+I'm a lawyer and a professor who likes to prettend I can code as well.

-I use in on a [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) with [nice!nanos v2](https://nicekeyboards.com/nice-nano) and also on a Totem (I simply don't use the further keys there, here's that [repo](https://github.com/ldebritto/zmk-config-totem)).
+I use it on a [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) with [nice!nanos v2](https://nicekeyboards.com/nice-nano) and also on a Totem (I simply don't use the extra 4 keys there, here's that [repo](https://github.com/ldebritto/zmk-config-totem)).

 I find it particularly great to type on when paired with very light and silent switches, such as [LowProKB.ca's Amnbienz twilight and nocturnals](https://lowprokb.ca/products/ambients-silent-choc-switches).

+Here's some hightlights on this:

 ## 1. Default layer is QWERTY with my two cents (`'`, `;` keys positions swapped with `/`)